PhoeniXAbhisheK/Applications/README.md

 A documentation page containing bits about HTML, CSS, LESS, JS, AngularJS, ReactJS.

 ## Websites
-A list of small landing pages that have been styled totally using LESS.
+A list of small landing pages that have been styled using LESS.